qskwood/Stitch-Revitalized-For-Roku/README.md

 ## Authorship and License

-Stitch began as a hard fork of [Twoku](https://github.com/worldreboot/twitch-reloaded-roku), due to that application's apparent abandonment.
+Stitch (and now Stitch Revitalized) began as a hard fork of [Twoku](https://github.com/worldreboot/twitch-reloaded-roku), due to that application's apparent abandonment.
 Since then Stitch has been almost completely rewritten.

 Twoku was released without an explicit license, but, as a non-cleanroom rewrite, all subsequent contributions to Stitch are released [under the Unlicense](./LICENSE).